geoffreyfarrel/newImpact-webpage/README.md

-# New Integrated Monitoring, Analysis, and Prediction of Environmental Sustainability: A Case Study of National Taipei UniversityT WebPage
+# New Integrated Monitoring, Analysis, and Prediction of Environmental Sustainability: A Case Study of National Taipei University WebPage

 ## Overview